bios62/notechws/labs/lab1.md

 ![DB Actions](../images/dbactions.jpg)

-Download the script create_tables.sql and run it from dbactions, either by copy/paste into sql area and run script, or run from the file
+Download the script [create_tables.sql](files/create_tables.sql) and run it from dbactions, either by copy/paste into sql area and run script, or run from the file

+** Note: Press F5 or select the correct button "run script" **

 ![DB Actions](../images/dbactions2.jpg)